 If I were you, I'd write a is_prime helper function that takes just one number and returns True if it's prime and False if it's not; and then I'd have my prime_list function call is_prime inside a for loop.
 Remember to keep your functions as simple as you can.

 Beware a certain common mistake as you write is_prime.
 We can't say that a number is prime if it isn't divisible by 2.
 Or if it isn't divisible by 2 or 3.
 Or if it isn't divisible by 2, 3 or 5.
-Indeed we can't say that a number is prime if it isn't divisible by any number of primes.
+Indeed we can't say that a number is prime if it isn't divisible by any prime in a particular list of primes.
 For the number of primes is infinite!

 Test Cases: